Measuring temperature effects on nanobubble nucleation via a solid-state nanopore†

-In this study, we design a 〖SiN〗_X solid-state nanopore to detect the temperature effect on hydrogen nanobubble formation.
-Here, we integrated the temperature controller with the high sensitive nanopore.
-As the temperature decreases from 25 °C to 5 °C, the occurance for the nanobubble nucleation inside a 12.3 nm 〖SiN〗_X nanopore confined space decreases from 102 s^(-1) to 23 s^(-1), and the life-time of nanobubbles increases from 1.16 ms to 4.78 ms, respectively.
-The results further gives the activation energy for nanobubble nucleation which is 8.1 × 10−20 J with a 12.3 nm 〖SiN〗_X nanopore.
-Our method provides an efficient analytical tool for analyzing the temperature-dependent nanobubble nucleation, which further benefits to the fundamental understanding of nanobubbles.
+In this study, we designed SiNX solid-state nanopores to detect the temperature effect on the hydrogen nanobubble formation.
+Here, we integrated a temperature controller with the highly sensitive nanopore.
+As the temperature decreases from 25 °C to 5 °C, the occurrence of the nanobubble nucleation inside a 12.3 nm SiNX nanopore confined space decreased from 102 s−1 to 23 s−1, and the life-time of nanobubbles increased from 1.16 ms to 4.78 ms. The results further gave the activation energy for nanobubble nucleation which was 8.1 × 10−20 J with a 12.3 nm SiNX nanopore.
+Our method provides an efficient analytical tool for revealing the temperature-dependent nanobubble nucleation, which further benefits the fundamental understanding of nanobubble nucleation.